 The true believer who compromises the truth shall be spared the wrath of God(1 Thess.1:10;5:9), but shall face the wrath of Satan through the Great Tribulation by the antiChrist.
 The faithful and uncompromising believer is promised protection from within the sphere of the Great tribulation by the antiChrist, and eventual removal out from the sphere of persecution before God pours out His wrath on the living wicked earth-dwellers who worship and adore the Dragon-Beast.
 God as the sovereign Lord will lovingly use the the Great Affliction to cleanse, purge and purify the Church in order to make them stand blameless in His presence(Jude 24).
 Believers who are looking for new heaven and new Earth wherein dwelleth righteousness must stand before Him blameless.
 “Wherefore, beloved, seeing that ye look for such things, be diligent that ye be found of Him in peace, without spot, and blameless”(2 Pet.3:14).
 The Church at this present hour is neither spotless nor blameless.
 Because God loves us, He disciplines us.
 “For whom the Lord loveth He chasteneth, and scourgeth every son when He receieveth.
 If ye endure chastening, God dealers with you as with sons; for what son is he whom his father chasteneth not?
 But if ye are without chastisement, whereof all are partakers, then are ye bastards, and not sons”(Heb.12:6,7).

-God’s demand is the Christ’s bride be made worthy by being absolutely pure and holy.
+God’s demand is that Christ’s bride be made worthy by being absolutely pure and holy.
 For this same purpose Paul instilled discipline in the Corinthian church by chastising them.
 “For I am jealous over you with godly jealousy: for I have espoused you to one husband, that I may present you as a chaste virgin to Christ”(2 Cor,11:2).
 Believers are to await eagerly the revelation of our Lord Jesus the Christ, who shall confirm us to the end, blameless in the Day Of Our Lord Jesus the Christ.
-The end here is an abbreviation of the end of the ages at which point of transition, the wrath of God is poured out on the wicked who remain after the rapture of the Church.
+The end here is an abbreviation of the end of the ages at which point of transition, the wrath of God is poured out on the wicked who remain after the Rapture of the Church.
 This admonition is most applicable to compromising believers who shall enter the 70th week of Daniel.

 The dead church or more appropriately the dead believers shall receive the mark of the beast.
 They shall be spared the horrors of the Great Tribulation by the antiChrist.
 But when they shall say peace and safety, thinking that it is all over, then sudden destruction shall come upon them like travail upon a woman in labour, and they shall not escape(1 Thess.5:3).
 They shall be spared the horrors of the Great Tribulation only to face the fires of the wrath of God, not only during the Day Of The Lord, but also in eternity in the lake of fire and brimstone.